 We know and admire Michelangelo as a sculptor, painter and architect, a true genius of Renaissance art.
-Many of the Michelangelo drawings that he completed, some as studies for his larger works such as the frescoes in the Sistine Chapel, and some as gifts for friends, are notable works of art in their own right.
+Many of the Michelangelo drawings that he completed, some as studies for his larger works such as the frescoes in the Sistine Chapel, and some as gifts for friends, are notable works of art.
 The art historian Vasari stated that Michelangelo destroyed many of his drawings, “so that he would leave nothing that is not perfect.”
-The many drawings that do survive provide a snapshot of the thought process of a great artist.
+The many drawings that do survive provide a snapshot of the thought process of a talented artist.

 Presented here is a personal selection of just a few examples of Michelangelo’s work.

 The Egyptian Queen seems unperturbed by the asp coiled around her shoulders and biting her breast.